mochaMM/guideline/source_en/ImplementationAtEachLayer/CreateWebApplicationProject.rst

         * ``artifactId/pom.xml``
         * ``artifactId/artifactId-domain/pom.xml``
+        * ``artifactId/artifactId-selenium/pom.xml``
+        * ``artifactId/artifactId-web/pom.xml``
       - Remove in-memory database (H2 Database) JDBC driver from the dependency library.

         Add the JDBC driver in dependency library for accessing the actual running application database.

+        JDBC drivers of the domain and selenium project only need to be added when testing each project.

     * - 2.
       - Property file for defining environment dependent setting